solo-soft/songoo/README.md

 <h2>💖Like my work?</h2>

-If you liked this project I would be happy if you both give it a star and if you'd like contribute to making it better :)
+If you liked this project I would be happy give it a star and if you'd like contribute to making it better :)